robotix/2020.robotix.in/_events/tesseract.md

 *   Throughout it's return journey, the bot will have to keep either 1 or 2 standard LED(s) glowing representing the level on which it is currently travelling respectively.

 *   There will be 2 safe paths, one with higher energy, and one with lower energy, where energy increases with each level.
 The first level has 20% lower energy than the second level.
 The bot that travels to the end through a lower energy path will be awarded higher points.

+*   The time limit for Round 2 is 5 minutes.
+Penalty will be awarded for every minute exceeding the time limit.

 #### Bonus Round